-An Arctic Cat ATV comes with several labels containing important safety information.
+Your Arctic Cat ATV comes with a hangtag and several labels containing important safety information.
 Anyone who rides the ATV should read and understand this information before riding.

 The labels should be considered as permanent parts of the ATV.
 If a label comes off or becomes hard to read, contact your Arctic Cat ATV dealer for a replacement.